-- 1 The dissertation contains object type of data. - 2 The time of publication cannot excel more than one year due to the rights regarding copyright and/or privacy. - 3 It is clear that more than one year of publication will cause disadvantages to the author due to book publishing, multiple posting, and/or patent application. - 4 Other reasons (e.g. cannot get permission from the co-author(s)).
+- 1 The dissertation contains object type of data. - 2 The time of publication cannot exceed more than one year due to the rights regarding copyright and/or privacy. - 3 It is clear that more than one year of publication will cause disadvantages to the author due to book publishing, multiple posting, and/or patent application.